kineticstoolkit/kineticstoolkit/README.md

 Private development version
 ---------------------------

-This version is exclusively used in my lab and is developed in parallel with my research projects, following the needs of the moment.
+The development version is exclusively used in my lab and is developed in parallel with my research projects, following the needs of the moment.
 I usually wait several months before releasing code to the public, mostly to ensure the modules are stable and the API is mature and global enough to be shared.
-If you are interested in collaborating either in research or software development, please contact me at chenier.felix@uqam.ca

 [Tutorials](https://felixchenier.uqam.ca/ktk_lab/tutorials)